USTC3DV/NeRFBlendShape-code/README.md

 # Reconstructing Personalized Semantic Facial NeRF Models From Monocular Video
-PyTorch implementation for the paper "Reconstructing Personalized Semantic Facial NeRF Models From Monocular Video".
+PyTorch implementation of the paper "Reconstructing Personalized Semantic Facial NeRF Models From Monocular Video".
 This repository contains the inference code, data and released pretrained model.
 ![teaser](fig/teaser.png)
 We present a semantic model for human head defined with neural radiance field.
 In this model, multi-level voxel field is adopted as basis with corresponding expression coefficients, which enables strong representation ability on the aspect of rendering and fast training.